akohta/docker_test_env/README.md

 # docker_test_env

-This is a dockerfile for building a test environment of my codes.
+This is the dockerfile for building a test environment of my codes.
 I am using this environment to check the operation of my codes.
 The test environment uses the docker image of Ubuntu 20.04.
 The packages needed to run my codes are automatically installed so you can compile and run the code and visualize the results by only starting the container image.
 Intel C compiler is also available.
 The image size becomes about 9GB.

 ## Usage